-All students must study a Combined Science option and we will endeavour to provide a range of interesting topics that will challenge your child to think and look beyond some of the headlines about Science and help them to become Scientifically literate.
+All students must study a Combined Science course and we will leave with two GCSE grades.
+During this course we will endeavour to provide a range of interesting topics that will challenge your child to think and look beyond some of the headlines about Science and help them to become Scientifically literate.
 There is an option for some pupils to take Triple Science.
 A single GCSE science will no longer be offered.
-This means no Core or Additional GCSEs.